innovationOUtside/tm129-robotics2020/content/00_SOFTWARE_GUIDE/Section_00_03_quick_practical_tour.md

 Adding another step of $10$ gives us the next number in the range: $20$.

-If we now try to add another $10$, that gives us a total of $30$, which is *outside* the upper range of $N-1$, and so that number os not returned as within the range.
+If we now try to add another $10$, that gives us a total of $30$, which is *outside* the upper range of $N-1$, and so that number is not returned as within the range.
 <!-- #endregion -->

 <!-- #region hideCode=true hidePrompt=true -->